 The Ancient Greeks believed that purple and therefore, amethyst, had a mind-clearing, sobering effect.
 It was believed that if one wore an amethyst on one’s person or concealed one orally they could drink all night without suffering the intoxicating effects of wine!
 The name for amethyst comes from Ancient Greek and means “not intoxicated” or “sober”.
 The medieval clergy was attracted by this association and Anglican bishops wear an episcopal ring often set with an amethyst, an allusion to the description of the Apostles as "not drunk" at Pentecost in Acts 2:15.
 In modern times amethyst and purple have been seen as symbolising higher consciousness and is the colour of the seventh or crown chakra.
 The colour has been favoured by rock stars such as Prince, David Bowie and Jimi Hendrix as the contemporary symbolism for purple is ambiguous sexuality, the counter-culture and the “purple-haze” of an altered mind state.

-Amethyst was once considered to be one of the most precious gemstones or cardinal gems alongside diamond, sapphire, emerald and ruby.
+Amethyst was once considered to be one of the most precious gemstones or cardinal gems alongside diamonds, sapphires, emeralds and rubies.
 Deposits of amethyst were rare and it wasn’t until settlers from Idar-Oberstein in the early 19th century discovered large deposits in the Minas Gerais district of Brazil that the purple gemstone became more affordable and amethyst was relegated to the rank of semi-precious.
 As well as Brazil, some very fine amethyst comes from Uruguay, South Korea and Russia.

 So how to wear Ultra Violet in 2018?
-If you want to make an entrance choose a dramatic dress in Ultra Violet and accessorise with red shoes for a head turning look.
+If you want to make an entrance choose a dramatic dress in Ultra Violet and accessorise with red shoes for a head-turning look.
 Ultra Violet marries brilliantly with many colours including red, soft greens such as Pantone’s Arcadia, turquoise and soft pinks like Pantone’s Blooming Dahlia.
-Purple looks great with denim so you can choose an Ultra Violet coloured top if the thought of head to toe purple is too much.
-An Ultra Violet jacket would look stunning thrown over a crisp white shirt and neutral coloured tailored pants if you want to update the work wardrobe.
+Purple looks great with denim so you can choose an Ultra Violet coloured top if the thought of head-to-toe purple is too much.
+An Ultra Violet jacket would look stunning thrown over a crisp white shirt and neutral-coloured tailored pants if you want to update your work wardrobe.

-It looks like a year of positive change, imagination and elevated conscious with Ultra Violet inspiring us in 2018.
+It looks like a year of positive change, imagination and elevated consciousness with Ultra Violet inspiring us in 2018.